Skip to content

 public_subnet_idsMap of AZ/zone → subnet ID/name for public subnets

-private_route_table_idsMap of AZ → route table ID (AWS only, empty for GCP)
+private_route_table_idsMap of AZ → route table ID (AWS only, empty for Google Cloud)

 subnet_idsMap of all managed subnet IDs by key (role key/zone/index)